SuomiKP31/JUCE_VST3_Mixer/README.md

 ## Setup Guide

-To play with the vst plugin, you can download the release package(TODO) or compile using Visual Studio 2022 by yourself.
+To play with the vst plugin, you can download the [release package](https://github.com/SuomiKP31/JUCE_VST3_Mixer/releases) or compile using Visual Studio 2022 by yourself.
 There will be one simple audio player plugin and JUCE plugin host available in the package.

 ### The plugin host